Subscribe to updates

 Treasury Management Strategy Statement and Annual Investment Strategy 2026/27

-- Official Communications: The Chair announced that Oxfordshire County Council had retained its Gold Award in the Armed Forces Employer Recognition Scheme.
+- Official Communications: The council noted its revalidation of the Gold Award in the Armed Forces Employer Recognition Scheme.
 Tributes were paid to former councillors David Nicholson and Ian Hudspeth.

 - Appointments: Amendments to the Scheme of Delegation for the Cabinet were noted.